How to Make a Training Video Right in PowerPoint

 How to publish your video

-The last step is to publish the resulting presentation to share it with your audience.
+Now that you know how to create a video tutorial in PowerPoint, you need to learn how to publish the resulting presentation as a video to share it with your audience.
 On the iSpring Suite ribbon, click on the Publish button.

 You can publish your presentation in several ways: to My Computer, to iSpring Learn LMS, to other LMSs, to iSpring Cloud, and to YouTube.